 With long-tail keywords, you are reaching a lot more of your target audience.
 Usually, the CPC will be lower for them as well.

 6. Account Activity

 Continually optimizing the advertising account is like insisting on exercising.
 Regular optimization will help your quality score.
 This is a long-term strategy to make sure your account is following Google’s algorithm.
 Accounts with no activity are penalized and given a lower quality score.

-Get on your advertising account and check all of these fundamental Google AdWords principles.
+Get on your advertising account and check all of these fundamental Google Ads principles.

 If you have questions about specific data metrics, or if you want to find an optimization method for the specific problems of your account, Noah Digital Marketing is your best choice!

 The Noah Team is an official, certified Google Partner with 15+ years of industry experience.